FlowFuse/website/src/blog/2023/04/nodered-community-health.md

 **NPM Downloads & Docker Pull Requests**

 Node-RED is installed by lots of people using Docker and NPM.
-The project averages over 500K/month pull request from [Docker Hub](https://hub.docker.com/r/nodered/node-red) and 100K/month pull request on [NPM](https://npm-stat.com/charts.html?package=node-red&from=2017-03-22&to=2023-03-22).
+The project averages over 500K/month pull requests from [Docker Hub](https://hub.docker.com/r/nodered/node-red) and 100K/month pull requests on [NPM](https://npm-stat.com/charts.html?package=node-red&from=2017-03-22&to=2023-03-22).

 **Node-RED Forums**